How to Add a Listing to Google My Business: Complete 2025 Guide

 Email Verification: Less common but occasionally available, particularly for businesses that already have established Google accounts or have been operating for extended periods.

 Instant Verification: Some businesses can verify instantly if they’re already verified through Google Search Console for their website.
-This connects your web presence with your Google My Business listing.
+According to Google Search Console, this connects your web presence with your Google My Business listing seamlessly.

 For businesses operating from home who don’t want their address public, you can hide the address after verification is complete.
 The verification still requires your actual address, but customers won’t see it in your public listing.